CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise3.md

 1. In the **Message** node, enter the following text.

    ```
-   The product is not available, please look for other products we have!
+   The product is not available.
+Please look for other products we have!
    ```

    ![](./media/st-store-ex3-g16.png)